Fight Dust Allergy with Spring Cleaning

 - sharingLink('email', params).share()" class="hover:text-prussian-blue-500">

-Dust allergy in spring season
+Dust allergy in the spring season

 When spring is around, your thoughts might naturally turn to enjoying the outdoors, having picnics, and spending your time in the fresh air.
-However, people with spring and dust allergy would like to take part in those activities without sniffling, sneezing, itching, and rubbing their eyes.
-It is commonly known as a hay fever, but doctors know it as seasonal allergic rhinitis.
+However, people with spring and dust allergies would like to take part in those activities without sniffling, sneezing, itching, and rubbing their eyes.
+It is commonly known as hay fever, but doctors know it as seasonal allergic rhinitis.
 The main culprit is pollen which is literally everywhere and we have just entered the season when trees kick off pollen.
 They will be soon followed by grasses and afterward by weed pollens.

 While there is almost nothing we can do about the spring allergy symptoms, SPIC AND SPAN. can give you some advice to alleviate symptoms caused by dust that is waiting for you at home.
 The syndromes are almost the same: nasal congestion, runny nose, itchy nose, sneezing, and itchy, watery eyes.
 We know... it’s a nightmare.
 Our tips and cleaning techniques help to shun the risk of an exposure to allergens.
 Also, remember to educate yourself about allergens or consult an allergist for treatment.